Hangover: Vitamin and electrolyte loss

 The metabolic processes required for alcohol elimination deplete essential vitamins and electrolytes.
 Furthermore, alcohol is a diuretic, causing excretion of electrolytes through urination.
 After a night of drinking, the resulting lack of key B and C vitamins, as well as potassium, magnesium, and zinc may cause fatigue, aching and other hangover-like symptoms.

 Dehydration

-Ethanol has a dehydrating effect by causing increased urine production (diuresis), which could cause thirst, dry mouth, dizziness and may lead to an electrolyte imbalance.
+Ethanol has a dehydrating effect by causing increased urine production (diuresis), which could cause thirst, dry mouth, dizziness, and may lead to an electrolyte imbalance.
 Studies suggest that electrolyte changes play only a minor role in the genesis of the alcohol hangover and are caused by dehydration effects.
-Drinking water may help relieve symptoms as a result of dehydration but it is unlikely that rehydration significantly reduces the presence and severity of alcohol hangover.
+Drinking water may help relieve symptoms as a result of dehydration, but it is unlikely that rehydration significantly reduces the presence and severity of an alcohol hangover.
 Alcohol's effect on the stomach lining can account for nausea because alcohol stimulates the production of hydrochloric acid in the stomach.